Explicit Solution to the Constant Radial Acceleration Problem: Introduction

 \section{Introduction}

-The motion of a point mass particle subject to a central gravity field and to an additional radial force is described by one of the few known integrable dynamical systems.
-Its practical interest is related, among the other things, to spacecraft low-thrust propulsion \cite{quarta2012new,battin1999introduction,prussing1998constant, akella2002anatomy}, to controversial models in modern physics such as that of the Rindler acceleration \cite{carloni2011solar} or anomalies of the gravitational field in the solar system such as that of the Pioneer anomaly \cite{nieto2004finding}.
+The motion of a point mass particle subject to a central gravity field and to an additional radial acceleration is described by one of the few known integrable dynamical systems.
+Its practical interest is related, among the other things, to spacecraft low-thrust propulsion \cite{quarta2012new,battin1999introduction,prussing1998constant, akella2002anatomy}, to controversial models in modern physics such as that of the Rindler acceleration \cite{carloni2011solar} or anomalies of the gravitational field in the Solar System such as that of the Pioneer anomaly \cite{nieto2004finding}.

 While its solution can be found in terms of Jacobi elliptic integrals, such a solution is hardly ever discussed nor used as it results in equations expressing the time as a function of the state variables and not vice-versa.
-Without a solution, basic manipulations of the energy equation still allow to analyse the problem \cite{prussing1998constant, akella2002anatomy} deriving classical results \cite{battin1999introduction} and to discriminate, in special cases, between bounded and unbounded motion.
+The problem can also be analysed using basic manipulations of the energy equation \cite{prussing1998constant, akella2002anatomy} which allows to derive classical results \cite{battin1999introduction} and to discriminate, in special cases, between bounded and unbounded motion.
 In applications related to spacecraft trajectory design \cite{trask2004optimal,quarta2012new} it is of great importance, on the other hand, to have access to an explicit solution to the problem.
-In the recent work of Quarta et al. \cite{quarta2012new} such a solution is proposed in an approximated form making use of circular functions and limited to the bounded case.
+In the recent work of Quarta and Mengali \cite{quarta2012new} such a solution is proposed in an approximated form making use of circular functions and limited to the bounded case.
 In that work the authors prefer the use of approximating circular function expressions to the implicit exact solution in terms of Jacobi elliptic functions lamenting the lack of physical insight connected to these mathematical functions.
-In \cite{san2012bounded}, instead, the solution is computed, again for a special case, in terms of the Jacobi elliptic functions, confirming how such a solution is implicit and requires the numerical inversion of complex relations
+In \cite{san2012bounded}, instead, the solution is computed, again for a special case, in terms of the Jacobi elliptic functions, confirming how such a solution is implicit and requires the numerical inversion of complex relations.